Ramteja24/AI-BASED-CYBER-THREAT-DETECTION-/README.md

-AI-Based Cyber Threat Detection
+🛡️ AI-Based Cyber Threat Detection

-📌 Project Overview
+📌 Overview

 This project focuses on developing an AI-powered Cyber Threat Detection System that analyzes network traffic in real-time, detects anomalies, and classifies potential cyber threats using machine learning techniques.

-With the growing number of cyberattacks like Brute Force, SQL Injection, XSS, and DDoS, traditional rule-based systems are often insufficient.
+With the growing number of cyberattacks such as Brute Force, SQL Injection, XSS, and DDoS, traditional rule-based systems are often insufficient.
 Our system leverages AI and ML models to detect both known and unknown (zero-day) attacks with high accuracy.

-This project was developed as part of my Final Year Software Development Project (SDP).
+This project was developed as part of a Final Year Software Development Project (SDP).

 🎯 Objectives